jostmey/NakedTensor/README.md

 This script goes a step farther than `serial.py` although it actually requires fewer lines of code.
 The outline of the code is the same as before except this time the error is defined using tensor operations.
 Because tensors are used, the code can run in parallel.

-You see, each point of data is treated as being indepdent and identically sampled.
+You see, each point of data is treated as being independent and identically sampled.
 Because each point of data is assumed to be independent, the calculations are too.
 When you use tensors, each point of data is run on separate computing cores.
 There are 8 points of data, so if you have a computer with eight cores it should run almost eight times faster.

 ## Requirements